omallassi/adrust/README.md

 [tags]#deployment view# [tags]#network# [tags]#security#
 ```

-It has nothing to do with `adrust` but you can also enrich you `Asciidoctor CSS` with a style for your `tags`.
+It has nothing to do with `adrust` but you can also enrich your `Asciidoctor CSS` with a style for your `tags`.
 For instance:
 ```
 .tags {
     color: #fff;